Vegan "Orange Julius" Smoothie

 -Peel your bananas, place them in a Ziploc bag and freeze overnight.

-- Place the frozen bananas, orange zest, orange juice, almond milk, vanilla extract, and ice in a blender or food processor and puree until smooth.
-(Add agave to sweeten if necessary.)
+-Place the frozen bananas, orange zest, orange juice, almond milk, vanilla extract, and ice in a blender or food processor.

 I’m thrilled to be a part of Food Network’s Summer Soirée event this week.
 For more refreshing summer sips, check out the awesome blogs below.